runtimeverification/mx-semantics/README.md

 To run the tests for your Smart Contracts, ensure that you have fulfilled the following prerequisites:

 1. Compile the semantics by executing `make build-foundry`.
+2. Add a `<path to adder contract>/multicontract.toml` file to the adder contract, something like:
+    ```
+    [settings]
+    main = "main"

+    [contracts.main]
+    name = "adder"
+    add-unlabelled = true
+    allocator = "fail"
+    stack-size = "1 pages"
+    ```
+    The stack-size should be as low as possible, while also allowing the contract to run without errors.
+Also, if the contract does not need it, the allocator should be "fail".
-2. Compile the contract using `mxpy contract build <path to adder contract>`.
+3. Compile the contract using `mxpy contract build <path to adder contract>`.
-3. Install the `hypothesis` library by running `pip3 install hypothesis`.
+4. Install the `hypothesis` library by running `pip3 install hypothesis`.
 This library will be utilized for concrete execution with fuzzing.

 Now, follow these steps to run the test contract: